giffordlabcvr/RVdb/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to Dengue-GLUE, please review our [Contribution Guidelines](./md/CONTRIBUTING.md).
+If you're interested in contributing to RVdb, please review our [Contribution Guidelines](./md/CONTRIBUTING.md).

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](./md/code_of_conduct.md)